athackst/jekyll-collection-pages/demo/_docs/configuration-guide.md

 If you only need a single entry, `collection_pages` can also be a hash (the plugin normalises it internally).
 The array form keeps things consistent once you add more targets.

+Each `path` above is treated as a template—directory values automatically expand to `docs/<section>/categories/:field/page:num/index.html`.
+To switch to file-style permalinks, include the placeholders yourself, e.g. `docs/getting-started/categories/:field-page:num.html`.

 ## Configuration options

 ### `collection`